Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Discussion

 \section{Discussion}

 Our results show that activation steering is a viable inference-time defense against malicious system prompts, restoring target traits to near-aligned levels while preserving coherence and capabilities.
-The projection-aware methods (StTP and StMP) offer clear advantages over uniform steering (SwFC): they better maintain capabilities across three benchmarks (Fig.~\ref{fig:combined_benchmarks}), and produce less repetition amplification in multi-turn settings.
-Additionally, while SwFC achieves comparable trait scores at its best operating point, these configurations are brittle: performance degrades sharply with small changes in layer or coefficient.
+The projection-aware methods (StTP and StMP) offer clear advantages over uniform steering (SwFC): they better maintain capabilities across three benchmarks (Figs.~\ref{fig:alpaca_eval_main} and~\ref{fig:combined_benchmarks}), and produce less repetition amplification in multi-turn settings.
+StMP is the most capability preserving method, and StTP shows some capability degradation only under honesty steering on Llama, but it preserves capability under compassion and on Qwen3.6-27B.
+Additionally, while SwFC achieves comparable trait scores at its best operating point, this effect is brittle: performance degrades sharply with small changes in layer or coefficient.
 In contrast, StTP and StMP maintain strong performance across a wider range of hyperparameters, making them more practical for deployment where exact calibration is difficult.

-The per-token trajectory analysis (Fig.~\ref{fig:target_distance}) offers insight into \emph{why} continuous steering is effective. \citet{qi2025safety} showed that safety alignment primarily governs the first few output tokens; once bypassed, subsequent generation proceeds unguarded.
-In contrast, our intervention corrects misaligned activations throughout generation.

-The embedding distance, cross-entropy, and ELO analyses independently corroborate the LLM judge scores: optimal layers identified by the embedding distance and cross-entropy evaluations coincide (\S~\ref{app:embedding_distance} and \S~\ref{sec:steering_characteristics_llama}), providing convergent validation that the observed recovery reflects genuine representational shift rather than evaluation artifacts \citep{ye2025calm}.
+The embedding distance, cross-entropy, and ELO analyses independently corroborate the LLM judge scores: optimal layers identified by the embedding distance and cross-entropy evaluations coincide (\S~\ref{app:embedding_distance} and \S~\ref{sec:steering_characteristics_llama}), providing convergent validation that the observed trait recovery reflects genuine representational shift rather than evaluation artifacts \citep{ye2025calm}.
 The ELO scores confirm the selection of the steering coefficient (\S~\ref{app:elo-validation}).
 Benchmark results provide additional judge-independent evaluations.

+Recent work has questioned the effectiveness of activation steering: \citet{wu2025axbench} found that simple prompting baselines outperform representation-based steering, and \citet{wang2025honesty} reported that steering elicits honesty only weakly while fine-tuning does better.
+We attribute much of this gap to the quality and specificity of the training data used to compute the steering direction, and selecting the right layer for intervention via the layer sweep.
+Combined with the capability preservation of our projection-aware methods, we show steering to be highly effective even in out-of-distribution scenarios.